Public Liability Insurance: a guide

-Public liability insurance is designed to protect your business in the event that a member of the public is injured, or if their property is damaged, either while they are at your business premises or while you are in their home or workplace.
+Public liability insurance is designed to protect your business in the event that a member of the public is killed or injured, or if their property is damaged.
+Cover includes financial support for legal expenses and compensation payments should a claim be made against your business.

 It’s even possible you could be pursued by the NHS to cover the cost of medical treatment received by the individual who was hurt.

 All in all, you could face a bill for many thousands of pounds - potentially enough to put a small firm out of business.